luke-h1/luke-h1/README.md

 ## Hey, I'm Luke 👋

-- 🌱 Currently working in Sheffield, England as a software tester
+- 🌱 Currently working in Sheffield, England as a software engineer
 - 💬 Ask me about Typescript, React, Node, GraphQL & testing
 - ✨ How to reach me
   - [Twitter](https://twitter.com/LukeH_1999)